National Pollinator Week!

 Pollinator’s are an essential part of the ecosystem and economy.
 This week is dedicated to the celebration of pollinators and spreading the word about what we can do to help them!
-Here at Hook’s we are celebrating pollinator week with a series of pollinator themed blogs, milkweed and plant giveaways and lots of pollinator friendly plants!
-Keep an eye out for signs around the greenhouse that indicate pollinator friendly plants!
+Here at Hook’s we are celebrating pollinator week with lots of pollinator friendly plants!

 Why are pollinators so important?